Life Balance, Happiness and Life Change

-However, the effects of intuitive actions (an inaction) can be quite different - sometimes opposite - from what we imagine.
+However, the effects of intuitive actions (inaction) can be quite different - sometimes opposite - from what we imagine.

 Some people find it helpful to consider these wider longer-term effects in terms of karma.

-If karma is not a concept which appeals to you then instead think in terms of logical cause and effect.
+If karma is not a concept that appeals to you then instead think in terms of logical cause and effect.